-It's also not nearly as interesting as what actually happened: the American Revolution looked very different from what we've been told.
+It's also not nearly as interesting or relevant as what actually happened: the American Revolution looked very different from what we've been told.

 What would it look like if the story of the American Revolution was told not just from the perspective of rich white men?
-What if it was told mostly from the perspective of slaves who were likely to remain slaves, of Native Americans who were probably going to lose their land one way or another, of FREE BLACKS & women & poor people who were promised NOTHING, but who all nonetheless faced the life-or-death choice of whether to support a “Liberty” they would almost certainly never experience in their own lifetimes?
+What if it was told mostly from the perspective of African Americans & Native Americans, of women & poor people, all of whom faced the life-or-death choice of whether or not to support a “Liberty” they would almost certainly never experience in their own lifetimes?

 Donald Trump’s most basic appeal is to

 Make America White Again

 but what would happen if we went back to the time of America’s creation & showed that America was never white in the first place, & that America as we know it wouldN't even exist were it not for the heroic struggle & sacrifice of the black & brown Americans who’ve been a fundamental & essential part of American society since before the very beginning.

 How might such a project inform our understanding of American citizenship & belonging?